EPA and local councils are key organisations responsible for the regulation and management of contaminated sites in Victoria.

 - appeal rights that exist in certain statutory processes

-The Environment Protection Act (2018) provides the foundation for a transformation of Victoria's environment protection laws and the EPA.
+The Environment Protection Amendment Act (2018) provides the foundation for a transformation of Victoria's environment protection laws and the EPA.
 It includes proposed reforms for contaminated land management.
-The Act was passed by parliament in August 2018 and is expected to take effect from 1 July 2020.
+The Act was passed by parliament in August 2018 is now intended to come into effect from 1 July 2021.

 The planning system is the primary means for regulating land use and approving development, and is an important mechanism for triggering the consideration of potentially contaminated land.